COLLABORATIVE EVALUATION WITH PARTNER ORGANIZATIONS

 On specific request by a school, and under defined circumstances, the CIS International Accreditation process can be carried out in a synchronized fashion with International Baccalaureate (IB) Programme Evaluations using a specially adapted version of the Evaluation and Accreditation Protocol.
 NEASC, MSA and WASC also participate in synchronized processes with CIS and the IB.

-On specific request by a school following the International Primary Curriculum (IPC) or the International Middle Years Curriculum (IMYC), the CIS International Accreditation process may be carried out in a synchronized fashion with the IPC/IMYC Self-Review and Accreditation.
-NEASC, MSA and WASC also participate in synchronized processes with CIS and the IPC/IMYC.
+On specific request by a school following the International Early Years Curriculum and /or the International Primary Curriculum and/or the International Middle Years Curriculum ( IEYC, IPC, IMYC), the CIS International Accreditation process may be carried out in a synchronized fashion with the IPC/IMYC Self-Review and Accreditation.
+NEASC, MSA and WASC also participate in synchronized processes with CIS and the IEYC/IPC and IMYC.

-On specific request by a school, the CIS International Accreditation process can be carried out in conjunction with inspection by government-related agencies: NCCT in China (National Center for School Curriculum and Textbook Development) or ONESQA in Thailand (Office for National Education Standards and Quality Assessment).
+On specific request by a school, the CIS International Accreditation process can be carried out in conjunction with inspection by ONESQA in Thailand (Office for National Education Standards and Quality Assessment).
 This process uses an extra set of criteria which covers the specific national context, enabling a school to avoid duplication of effort, and if successful, leads not only to CIS-Accredited status but also official recognition by the national ministry.

 CIS and a number of other national entities are actively exploring the possibility of operating a collaborative process if requested by schools.
 The list includes a number of government ministries, British-style schools associations around the world, and various UK government-recognized inspection agencies.
 The stage reached in each of these negotiations varies from case to case, and more details will be published if and when collaborative arrangements are finalized.